typedb/typedb-docs/_02-running-grakn/03-configuration.md

 <div class="galert">
 [Note]
-In order for any new configuration to take affect, we must [stop](/docs/running-grakn/install-n-run/#stopping-the-grakn-server) the Grakn Sever and [start] (/docs/running-grakn/install-n-run/#starting-the-grakn-server) it again.
+In order for any new configuration to take affect, we must [stop](/docs/running-grakn/install-n-run/#stopping-the-grakn-server) the Grakn Sever and [start](/docs/running-grakn/install-n-run/#starting-the-grakn-server) it again.
 </div>

 ### The default keyspace